-Please email a cover letter and attach a copy of the paper (de-identified, in MS Word, short title used for the file name) to the chair, NiCole T. Buchanan, PhD, by April 15, annually.
+Please email a cover letter and attach a copy of the paper (de-identified, in MS Word, short title used for the file name) to the chair, Rebekah Smart, by April 15, annually.
 Please put "AWP/SPW Annual Student Prize Submission" in the subject line.

 - 1st Place: Lauren Zubrügg